-1.0 Title of Commencement
+1.0 TITLE AND COMMENCEMENT

-1.1 The Ordinance shall be called as Ordinance for four years (Eight Semesters)B.Tech.
-Degree programme.

-1.2 The first degree of four years (Eight Semester) programme in Engineering & Technology, hereinafter called 4- year B. Tech degree course, shall be designated as 'Bachelor of Technology' in respective Branches.
-The conduct of the programme and the performance evaluation of B. Tech. programmes are on the basis of percentage of marks earned as well as credit system.

-1.3 This ordinance will come into force from the Academic Session commencing after the date of notification issued by the University and shall replace the existing ordinance.
+- 1.1.
+The Ordinance shall be called as Ordinance for four years (Eight Semesters) B.Tech.
+Degree programme. - 1.2.
+The first degree of four years (Eight Semester) programme in Engineering & Technology, hereinafter called 4- year B. Tech degree course, shall be designated as 'Bachelor of Technology' in respective Branches.
+The conduct of the programme and the performance evaluation of B. Tech. programmes are on the basis of percentage of marks earned as well as credit system. - 1.3.
+This ordinance will come into force from the Academic Session commencing after the date of notification issued by the University and shall replace the existing ordinance.

-2.0 Definition & Keyword
+2.0 DEFINITION & KEY WORDS

-2.1 "Vishwavidyalaya" or "University" means Guru Ghasidas Vishwavidyalaya (A Central University established by the Central Universities Act, 2009 No. 25 of 2009) located at Koni, Bilaspur, Chhattisgarh
+2.1 "Vishwavidyalaya" or "University" means Guru Ghasidas Vishwavidyalaya (A Central University established by the Central Universities Act, 2009 No. 25 of 2009) located at Koni, Bilaspur, Chhattisgarh.